tonethar/IGME-330-Spring-2019/weekly/week-09A-notes.md

-# Week 9A - Review Exam & ES6 Modules
+# Week 9A - Review Exam & Computational Text Libraries

 <a id="review"></a>
 ## I. Review Exam, and touch on major concepts